guimagalhaes/dracut-module/README.md

-# Using Dracut do customize an initramfs image
+# Using Dracut to customize an initramfs image

 Check these scripts and comments below as a tutorial about how to add Dracut modules or how to add configuration steps, binaries and hook scripts to initramfs images.